What is vestibulodynia?

 Who gets vestibulodynia?

 Vestibulodynia usually affects sexually active women aged 20 to 40, but younger and older women may also be affected.
 It affects pale skinned races and Asians, but is reported to be rare in women of African descent.
+Several conditions are associated with vestibulodynia.

 How is vestibulodynia diagnosed?